jserrao/commando/front-end.md

 14.    `apachectl start` (starts http server at http://localhost)
 15.    `apachectl stop` (stops http server at http://localhost)
 16.    `apachectl restart` (restarts your server)
+17.    `nvm ls` (if you installed node vs nvm - and you should - this will show you what versions you have)
+18.    `nvm use VERSION` (where `VERSION` is node version, like `14` - switches which version of node you're using)
+19.    `nvm install NEW_VERSION --reinstall-packages-from=OLD_VERSION` (helps install the latest LTS release without losing your last batch of stuff)